ohmediaorg/file-bundle/README.md

 Overview
 ========

-This bundle offers functionality to leverage email sending via a CRON job.
+This bundle offers functionality for managing files.

 Installation
 ------------

-First, make sure the OHMediaSecurityBundle is installed.
+First, make sure the OHMediaCleanupBundle and OHMediaSecurityBundle are installed.

 Enable the bundle in `config/bundles.php`: